venture-hacks/webapp-starter/README.md

 ```
 app/                    --> all of the source files for the application
-  components/           --> all app specific modules
+  components/           --> all app specific modules and directives
-  view1/                --> the view1 view template and logic
-    view1.html            --> the partial template
-    view1.js              --> the controller logic
   app.css               --> default stylesheet
   app.js                --> main application module
   index.html            --> app layout file (the main html template file of the app)